7RU7H/Archive/Tools/Network-Based/Packet-Analysis/Brim/Brim.md

 Brim is an open-source desktop application that processes .pcap files and logs files, with a primary focus on providing search and analytics using the [[Zeek]] log processing format.
 It supports [[Zeek]] signatures and [[Suricata]] rules for detection.
 Brim uses Zed, which is a command-line tool to manage and query Zed data lakes.

+Concepts of note
+- `endpoint`s in brim can be files!

 [Full command list can be found here](https://zed.brimdata.io/docs/commands/zed/) and useful ones or one-liner can be found here:
 ```c++
 # Get hostname by DHCP
 _path "dhcp" | cut client_addr, client_fqdn